Apply Online

 Subspecialty Clinic Rotations

-The Thursday morning clinic at the main campus is run by Dr. Calles and is solely devoted to the management of patients with insulin pumps and continuous glucose monitors.
-7-day Professional Continuous Glucose Monitoring is also offered as a service for type 1 and type 2 diabetics referred by members of the division or primary care providers.
+The Wednesday morning clinic at the main campus is devoted to the management of patients with insulin pumps and continuous glucose monitors.
+Please remove the following: Thursday morning clinic at the main campus is run by Dr. Calles and is solely 7-day Professional Continuous Glucose Monitoring is also offered as a service for type 1 and type 2 diabetics referred by members of the division or primary care providers.

 During certain months of the year fellows spend one morning per week rotating through more specialized clinics.
 The first-year fellow spends four half-days with the Diabetes Self-Management Education program, during which education in Medical Nutrition Therapy for diabetes is provided and the fellow observes and participates in our diabetes education program.
 The program consists of four two-hour education sessions.